You can claim your Mortgage Interest on your home. However, due to the Tax Cuts and Jobs Act, the amount you can claim may be reduced.

 Interest on home equity loans is no longer available after 2017.
 This change affects interest on all home equity loans used for purposes other than to improve your current home, regardless of when the loan was taken.

-The new standard deductions for the 2019 tax year are:
+The standard deductions for the 2022 tax year are:

 - Married filing Joint or Qualified Widow(er) - $25,900

 - Married filing Separate - $12,950

 How do I figure my deductible Mortgage Interest?

 If your mortgage was taken out after 2017 and is more than $750,000 (total mortgages), you will need to manually calculate the amount of interest you are eligible to claim.
 See Publication 936 for the calculation worksheet.
 Enter your result in Schedule A.